-Link PL240 also allows the insertion of this filter to improve hum and noise performance.
+Link PL240 also allows the insertion of this filter to improve ultimate signal-to-noise performance.

 1.7 Audio Processor Links

 The tables in this section are the same as those in Section 3.5 in Part B. They have been repeated here for ease of reference.